changah-song/fluent-fable/FluentFable/README.md

 - rudimentary translator API that is very slow

 todo:

+- save icon should be connected to every word
+- delete entries from database
+- no repeating words
+     - a smart app would recognize that certain words are the same (verb, noun, etc.)
+- remove korean particles from highlights (~하다, ~을/를, etc.)

 READING SCREEN
-- option to save word...
+- option to save word... ✅
-- separate topsection from lightuptext, give it its own file and see if useEffect can work for the data
+- separate topsection from lightuptext, give it its own file and see if useEffect can work for the data ✅
 - see if https://github.com/KoreanThinker/react-native-translator actually was a fast translator...
 - loading indication when translating...
-- remove korean particles from highlights (~하다, ~을/를, etc.)
 - use better translator API ✅
     - find better alternative
 - web scraping and getting news